Assessing Distress in NBRC Counties

 Applicants should explain in their funding application narrative how their project provides direct services or products in more than one county.
 The required match will be the average of all counties where the project is taking place.

-- Significant Benefits (waiver required from applicant): An exception exists for projects located within an Attainment County that could bring significant economic benefits to NBRC Distressed or Transitional counties outside of that county.
-If your community or organization is located within an Attainment County, but outside of one of the identified “Isolated Areas of Distress” in the NBRC’s 2022 Distress Criteria, an exception to allow for an application is possible for projects that could bring significant economic benefits to distressed areas.
+- Significant Benefits (waiver required from applicant and/or co-applicant): An exception exists for projects located within an Attainment County that could bring significant economic benefits to NBRC Distressed or Transitional counties outside of that county.
+If your community or organization is located within an Attainment County, but outside of one of the identified “Isolated Areas of Distress” in the NBRC’s 2023 Distress Criteria, an exception to allow for an application is possible through the submission of a Significant Benefit Waiver.

-Requesting a significant benefit waiver for consideration in 2022.
-If a Significant Benefit waiver is being requested, the documentation supporting the waiver request, which includes an executed Significant Benefit Waiver together with clear and convincing evidence of a project’s economic impact beyond the border of the municipality must be submitted together with the Letter of Interest and must be received no later than 5:00 p.m.
-EST April 22, 2022.
+Requesting a significant benefit waiver for consideration in 2023.
+If a Significant Benefit waiver is required, the documentation supporting the waiver request, which includes an executed Significant Benefit Waiver together with clear and convincing evidence of a project’s economic impact beyond the border of the municipality, must be submitted together with the Letter of Interest

 A Significant Benefit Waiver request requires approval by the Federal Co-Chair and the Governor’s Alternates of the four NBRC States.
 The significant benefit waiver must be approved for the entity to be considered eligible to be issued an invitation to apply.

-Please see NBRC’s 2022 State Economic & Infrastructure Development (SEID) program materials for more information on the Significant Benefit Waiver Process https://www.nbrc.gov/content/EID.
+Please see NBRC’s 2023 program materials for more information on the Significant Benefit Waiver Process.